hjc1019/Plane-Game/README.md

 My Plane Game

-You can use   w a s d          up left down right         k h j l        to move your plane
+You can use   w a s d   ,       up left down right    or     k h j l        to move your plane

 And "space" for the bomb which can eliminate all enemies